 - Updating their knowledge and skills related to improvements and current developments in internal auditing standards, procedures, and techniques.

 1. In order to encourage understanding of and compliance with The IIA’s International Standards for the Professional Practice of Internal Auditing (Standards), The IIA’s Professional Certification Board (PCB) has instated a requirement that CGAPs stay abreast of the Standards as part of their CPE.

 2. CGAPs must review or receive training on the Standards at some point during their CPE reporting period.

 3. If you are completing your CPE reporting form and have not already met this requirement, please take a moment to review the standards before submitting your form.

-4. While there, we also encourage you to review the Practice Advisories (accessible with an IIA member password) and other sections of The IIA’s Professional Practices Framework.
+4. While there, we also encourage you to review the Implementation Guidance (accessible with an IIA member password) and other sections of The IIA’s Professional Practices Framework.

 Certificate holders are required to self-certify as to the completion of the required continuing education hours.
 It is the CGAP’s responsibility to assure that the CPE hours claimed conform to the guidelines established by the PCB.
 Forms are submitted by CGAPs on an annual basis and serve as signed statements that all applicable continuing professional development requirements have been met.

 CGAPs must submit CPE reporting forms in The IIA’s Certification Candidate Management System (CCMS).
 The reporting deadline is December 31 each year.